 5. How do I become a Master Gardener?

 - The number of available programs may fluctuate depending on which organizations are able to offer the program.
 Although each program has its own specific requirements and syllabus, any that are listed on our MG Training page satisfy the requirement of Master Gardeners to be well-rounded generalists with knowledge in each of the areas of gardening expertise.
 To learn more about these programs or to find one near you, please click here.

 6. How do I join the MGAA?

-- Currently, applications are being accepted from master gardeners who have successfully completed the requirements from a Master Gardener Program recognized by MGAA.
+- Currently, applications are being accepted from Master Gardeners who have successfully completed the requirements of a Master Gardener program recognized by the MGAA.

-- Affiliation with a formal association of your peers will enhance the status of your Master Gardener designation.
+- Affiliation with a formal association of your peers enhances the status of your Master Gardener designation.

-- Membership is an ideal way to stay on top of the latest in the industry, connect with your colleagues and develop a greater understanding of the role of the master gardener.
+- Membership is an ideal way to stay on top of the latest industry trends, connect with your colleagues, and develop a greater understanding of the role of the Master Gardener.